multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 #### CernVM-FS

-Now that we have an extensive set of reference timings, we can evaluate the start-up performance when using a TensorFlow installation that is provided via CernVM-FS.
+Now that we have an extensive set of reference start-up times, we can evaluate the start-up performance when using a TensorFlow installation that is provided via CernVM-FS.

 Along with a worker node in the HPC-UGent Tier-2 cluster *doduo* (located in Ghent, Belgium) as client system,